grro/openhab_pythonrule_engine/README.md

 Here, the rule engine will connect the openhab instance running on the local machine on port 8080.
 Furthermore, the directory /etc/openhab2/automation/rules/python will be used to scan for python-based rules

 By running a *systemd-based Linux distribution* you may use the *register* command to register and start the rule engine as systemd unit.
 By doing this the rule engine will be started automatically on boot.
-Starting the server manually using the *listen* command is no longer necessary.
+Starting the rule engine manually using the *listen* command is no longer necessary.
 ```
 sudo pyrule --command register --openhab_uri http://localhost:8080 --python_rule_directory /etc/openhab2/automation/rules/python --user me --pwd secret
 ```